MrSonder/EE493/README.md

 ### Jan 2, 2017
 #### Important Updates
 * Line guides are added to indicate boundaries of direction decision.
-* Trackbars are added to control the boundary limits:
-	* direction boundary (x-axis limits)
-	* offset (to compansate the offset camera on robot)
 * Status Bar to replace terminal outputs that can currently display:
 	* Location of the image (Left, Mid, Right)
 	* Angle information (degrees)